Everglades Airboat Ride Excursion Review

 Main Takeaway: You should checkout the everglades when you are in Ft.
 Lauderdale.
-This tour operator, Everglades Holiday Park, was well organized and you get to experience wildlife up close and personal-especially the alligators.
-The Everglades Airboat Ride Excursion excursion is a good way to kill time before a late day flight following a cruise.
+This tour operator, Everglades Holiday Park, was well organized and you get to experience wildlife up close and personal- especially the alligators.
+The Everglades Airboat Ride Excursion is a good way to kill time before a late day flight following a cruise.

-For our trip on the Independence of the Seas (IOS) in January 2014, we were saddled with a late afternoon departure.
+For our trip on the Independence of the Seas in January 2014, we were saddled with a late afternoon departure.
 Instead of getting to the airport and just sitting around for hours, which we ended up doing to some extent anyway, we thought a post-cruise excursion might be a nice addition.
-RCI happened to offer the Everglades Airboat Ride Excursion which caught our attention, so we decided to book while onboard our cruise.
+There are several things to do in Ft.
+Lauderdale, but Royal Caribbean just happened to offer the Everglades Airboat Ride Excursion which caught our attention.
+We decided to book while onboard our cruise.

 Getting to the Everglades

-After 8 days of cruise fun, an early morning, and the pier madness, we, along with many of our fellow passengers, wandered among the confusion to find our tour bus.
-Eventually locating the bus and boarding, we got to admire the IOS in front of us one last time knowing that the crew was busy cleaning and getting ready for the next 3500+ passengers that would be coming aboard in only a few short hours.
+After 8 days of cruise fun, we, along with many of our fellow passengers, wandered among the confusion to find our tour bus outside the cruise port.
+Eventually locating the bus and boarding, we got to admire the Independence of the Seas in front of us one last time.

-With everyone now on the bus, a quick head count and the bus was off for the 40 minute ride.
+With everyone on the bus and a quick head count, the bus was off for the 40 minute ride to the Everglades.
 During the ride to the park, the driver gave some intermittent facts about Fort Lauderdale and the sites we were passing.

 Arriving at Everglades Holiday Park

-Seeing the crowds of people surrounding the air boats, we made our way down to the dock.
-Of course, before boarding the airboat they take your picture (which is sold to you after the tour) -we did our best to provide a good pose!
-After the photo-op, we were put on an airboat with a bunch of folks that I did not recognize.
+Seeing the crowds of people surrounding the airboats, we immediately made our way down to the dock.
+Of course, before boarding the airboat they take your picture (which is sold to you after the tour) – so we did our best to provide a good pose!

 A River of Grass